18yuv/backend/notes.md

 # CORS

-to make your api open to public you need to allow cross origin resource sharing, which is pretty easy to deal with in express:
+To make your api open to public you need to allow cross origin resource sharing, which is pretty easy to deal with in express:
 ```
 nnpm install cors
 ```